bartleandy/Human-Settlement-Dataset-Assessment/README.md

 # Human-Settlement-Dataset-Assessment

-1. This repo holds Jupyter notebooks offering a workflow to comapre human settlement datasets for a given study site.
+1. This repo holds Jupyter notebooks with a workflow to compare human settlement datasets for a given study site.
 These were developed for my MSc in GIS dissertation.
-For this project I developed a comparison framework to asses the reative capabilities of human settlement datasets in the Global South.
+For this work I developed a comparison framework to asses the reative capabilities of human settlement datasets in the Global South.

 2. The key research questions (RQ) investigated in my dissertation were:
    1. RQ 1: To what extent do high spatial detail human settlement datasets vary in a Global South setting?